mckooter/wizmote-esphome/README.md

 A pair of simple ESPHome components to receive button presses from the WizMote.

+## Modifications for controlling scenes and a speaker with brightness buttons, incomplete and not functional - mckooter

 ## What is the WizMote?

 The WizMote is a Wi-Fi enabled remote controller from Wiz that uses ESP-NOW to control their own branded light bulbs and switches etc.